-Because I am using Beaglebone Blacks at work, I decided to use one of them to drive the ammeters.
+I needed a small computer to drive the meters that could be easily networked and run NTP.
+Because I am using Beaglebone Blacks at work, I decided to use one of them.
 That meant 6 DACs so I found a dual DAC that was easy to use because it had a built in amplifier, allowing the DAC to directly drive the ammeter.
 I decided to prototype the circuit (right) before I made a PCB and it was just as well, because I had misunderstood a few things in the data sheets.

-I haven't made a PCB in a very long time so I had a bit of a look around for suitable software and eventually decided on the free version of Eagle.
-This also had the advantage of a Linux version being available., which suited me because this is my preferred environment.
+I haven't made a PCB in a very long time and eventually decided to use the free version of Eagle for my PCB design work.
+Eagle also had the advantage of a Linux version being available.
+Update: KiCad is what I use now.

 Software for driving the clock is available from github.